OSI-Concerns/election-results-2025/petition.md

 **To restore credibility and integrity, we call on OSI to:**

 - Publish the full, unaltered election results.
-- Acknowledge the harm caused by this lack of transparency.
 - Credibly recommit to working with the community on all steps necessary to repair lost trust.

 ## Petition Details